"Reading is the gateway skill that makes all other learning possible."

 - Barack Obama

-It’s February: Black History Month and the month of Love <3!
-We love our Montessori family books and, while I don’t get around to sharing as frequently as I have in the past, I wanted to make sure we didn’t miss the opportunity to celebrate our love of reading.
+It's almost February: Black History Month and the month of Love <3!
+We love our Montessori books.
+As a result, I wanted to make sure we didn't miss the opportunity to celebrate our love of reading, geography, and Africa continent studies.

 - Natural World: A Visual Compendium of Wonders from Nature - Very cool book of charts